yonigottesman/cursor-talk-to-figma-mcp/readme.md

 - `move_node` - Move a node to a new position
 - `resize_node` - Resize a node with new dimensions
 - `delete_node` - Delete a node
+- `clone_node` - Create a copy of an existing node with optional position offset

 ### Components & Styles